EDCD/EDMarketConnector/PLUGINS.md

    return "Test"
 ```

-Any errors or print statements from your plugin will appear in `%TMP%\EDMarketConnector.log` on Windows or `$TMPDIR/EDMarketConnector.log` on Mac.
+Any errors or print statements from your plugin will appear in `%TMP%\EDMarketConnector.log` on Windows, `$TMPDIR/EDMarketConnector.log` on Mac, and `$TMP/EDMarketConnector.log` on Linux.

 This gets called when the user closes the program: